deajan/pmOCR/README.md

 While pmocr will warn you about this, the conversion still happens.
 Please make sure to install all necessary addons for tesseract.

+## Troubleshooting

+Please check /var/log/pmocr.log or ./pmocr.log file for errors.

+Filenames containing special characters should work, nevertheless, if your file doesn't get converted, try to rename it and copy it again to the monitored directory or batch process it again.